What are COVID-19 Therapeutics?

 In general, if you test positive for COVID-19, are at higher risk of developing severe disease or hospitalization, and meet the following criteria, you may be eligible to receive Oral Antiviral Therapy or Mab. therapy for COVID-19:

 - You are not hospitalized,

 - Your COVID-19 test comes back positive,

-- You have had mild to moderate symptoms that started less than 10 days ago, and
+- You have had mild to moderate symptoms that started less than 5 days ago for Oral Antiviral Therapy or less than 10 days ago for Mab., and

 - Age 65 years or older,

 - Obese or overweight, which may include a Body Mass Index (BMI) of 25 or higher for adults,

 - On immunosuppressive treatment,

 - Dependent on medical-related technology (tracheostomy, gastrostomy, or ventilation) not related to COVID, or